kvtemadden/tradewise/README.md

 ## Screenshot of deployed app:
 ![Screenshot of working tradewise app](/public/images/projectscreenshot.PNG)

+You can access the Tradewise app [here](https://uob-tradewise.herokuapp.com/dashboard)

+You can access the GitHub Repo via [this link](https://github.com/kvtemadden/tradewise)

 ## Description:

 The aim of Tradewise is to provide a simple and easy to use platform, for customers to find